mmomeh/Interview-Project/README.md

 ## Submition ✅

 Once Task 2 is completed, read and complete the README.md included in the clone repo. <br>
-Finally, you need to submit your work as a pull request to this repo.
+Finally, you need to submit your work as a pull request to the clone branch in this repo.

 <br>